smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes: Data applications

-In our second application, we consider two temperature-related time series in the US, covering the period from 1910 to 2015.
+We consider two temperature-related time series in the US, covering the period from 1910 to 2015.
 The first is the series of the annual heatwave index.
 This index treats as a heatwave any period of four or more days with an unusually high average temperature (i.e.~an average temperature that is expected to occur once every 10 years), and takes on values as a function of geographical spread and frequency of heatwaves.
 The second is the series of the annual percentage of US land area with unusually high summer temperatures.
 A visual inspection of the two time series again suggests that the error variances at spike locations are inflated.
 This can be appreciated in Figure~\ref{fig:fig11}.
-We thus use again the model in Equation~(\ref{MSIV_model}).
-Using the grid (1000,100,10,1,0.1,0.01,0.001,0.0001) for the tuning parameter $\lambda$, our procedure yields the spike identification and estimated smooth curves shown in red triangles and green lines, respectively, in Figure~\ref{fig:fig11}.
+We thus use again the variance inflated model as in the first application.
+Using the grid $(10^4, \ldots ,10^{-4})$ for the tuning parameter $\lambda$, our procedure yields the spike identification and estimated smooth curves shown in red triangles and green lines, respectively, in Figure~\ref{fig:fig11}.

 Probably because geographical spread is part of the definition of the heatwave index, the two time series show rather similar underlying trends. {\em smoothEM} detects the 1936 North American heat wave, one of the most intense in modern history, both in terms of heat index and of US area affected by high temperatures -- along with a number of other spikes.
 Interestingly, only one spike detected in the heatwave index series concerns recent decades -- likely due to the fact that the smooth component estimate exhibits an upward trend; what classified as a spike in the 50's, or even the 80's, is consistent with a standard oscillation around a growing systematic value in more recent times.
 The picture is different for the US area time series; here recent decades exhibit both an increasing smooth component estimate and an abundance of detected spikes -- suggesting that the geographical dimension of the problem may be yet more concerning.
 The estimated values for $\alpha^*,\mu^*,\sigma^{*2}_\epsilon, \sigma^{*2}_h$ are respectively $0.08, 30.83, 5.77, 30.79$ for the heatwave index, and $0.28$, $17.88$, $3.96, 10.49$ for the US area.